What is Autoimmune Disease?

 - Excessive exposure to ultraviolet radiation from the sun has been linked with an autoimmune condition that affects muscles, myositis.

-- Heavy metals such as mercury, which can be passed to us when we eat contaminated fish, can also cause autoimmune disease.
+- Heavy metals such as mercury, which can be passed to us when we eat contaminated fish, can also cause autoimmune diseases.

 - Exposure to industrial materials, also, such as silica and asbestos can promote the development of autoimmune diseases involving the lungs.
 These chemicals deposit in the lungs, setting off extensive inflammatory responses.